FisherShi/UDACITY_CARND_T1_P5/writeup.md

 4. Search the windowws of each frame, extract the features of all the windows
 5. predict if the vechile is in the windows using the SVM classifier;
 6. use heat map and label to reduce false positive

-The pipeline is likely to fail when the angel shifted significantly in the video, or there are many overlap of cars in the field of view (the pipline cannot tell different vehicles from each other).

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.